-Note: You and your team members will still be able to publish Check-ins for the day even if you miss the summary time set by your Check-in Schedule.
+Note: You and your team members will still be able to publish Check-ins for the day even if you miss the summary time set by your customized Check-in.
 Check-ins submitted after the summary time simply won’t be included in the summary for that day.

 To edit this detail click Time zones.

-The final step is creating a Check-in Schedule is determining how you want to manage time zones.
+The final step in creating customized Check-ins is determining how you want to manage time zones.
 There are two options.